Torquay, Victoria: Attractions

 The Torquay area is famous for its surf beaches, with Jan Juc and the world-famous Bells Beach located on the town's south-west outskirts.
 Other popular beaches are Point Impossible Beach and Southside Beach.
 It was home to the popular Offshore Festival in the late 1990s.
-Many of the world's most famous surf companies have their home in Torquay, including Rip Curl and Quiksilver- all of which make up part of the Surf Coast Plaza, which provides shopping and eating, as well as the Surf World Museum.
+Many of the world's most famous surf companies have their home in Torquay, including Rip Curl and Quiksilver, all of which make up part of the Surf Coast Plaza, which provides shopping and eating, as well as the Surf World Museum.

-Torquay's population usually triples between January and end of February, when the school holidays end; the town also hosts end of year Schoolies week celebrations, joint with Lorne, Victoria's most active Schoolies destination.
+Torquay's population usually triples between January and end of February, when the school holidays end; the town also hosts end of year schoolies week celebrations, jointly with Lorne, Victoria's most active schoolies week destination.

 The Australian National Surfing Museum is also located in Torquay.

 Facilities

-Torquay's local schools are Torquay P-6 College (formerly Torquay Primary School), St. Therese Catholic Primary School, Torquay Coast Primary School (formerly Torquay North Primary School) and Surf Coast Secondary College.
+Torquay's local schools are Torquay College (primary school), St. Therese Catholic Primary School, Torquay Coast Primary School, Lisieux Catholic Primary School and Surf Coast Secondary College.

 Torquay Primary School was once located in the 'old town', being moved across from St. Therese in October 2001.
-The same year a review on the provision of Secondary Schooling in Torquay was commenced, and in 2003 it was recommended that Torquay Primary School become a P-9 school (Torquay College) doing so in 2009, in 2012 it reverted to a standalone primary school.
+The same year a review on the provision of secondary schooling in Torquay was commenced, and in 2003 it was recommended that Torquay Primary School become a P-9 school (Torquay College) doing so in 2009; in 2012 it reverted to a standalone primary school.

 The secondary years split from Torquay College in 2012 to form Surf Coast Secondary College which moved to a standalone campus in Torquay North at the start of 2014.

-In October 2007, The new Torquay Police Station opened at the corner of the Surfcoast highway and central avenue.
-The new Police station was built at a cost of $7.8 million and is considered to be a state-of-the-art facility.
+In October 2007, The new Torquay Police Station opened at the corner of Surf Coast Highway and Central Avenue.
+The new police station was built at a cost of $7.8 million and is considered to be a state-of-the-art facility.